 Slay Your Goals Planner Review

-So as I’m sure you can see by the cheesy ass name of this site, I approach things slowly, breaking them down into mini-micro steps otherwise I start to think too big and fail.
-This strategy has served me well in almost every aspect of my life.
+I like to approach things slowly, breaking them down into mini-micro steps otherwise I start to think too big and fail.
+Tackline things in micro mini-steps has served me well in almost every aspect of my life.

 The Slay Your Goals Planner is perfect in that sense, as it takes you through creating and setting your goals, then works backwards from there, helping you really work through what steps you need to take to actually acheive them!